UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn.md

 Wilderness travel turns take place over turns of one day in length.
 Each day, the party may take one of the following actions:

 * Move 2d6+8 miles towards another area
-* Hunt, fish, or forage for d3 rations of food or water (natural features permitting)
+* Hunt, fish, or forage for d3-1 days of food or water (natural features permitting)
 * Explore the current area to reveal landmarks
 * Travel within the current area to a discovered landmark